anharmonic/anharmonic.github.io/thermal2-manual.md

 In the "tools" directory you can find a mathlab/octave script [recompute_sma.m](#recompute-smam) to inexpensively recompute the thermal conductivity starting from these files.

 #### CGP calculation
-When a CGP calculation several files are created: one with the results at the last iterations for all the configurations and one file for each configurations with the results at each iteration.
+When doing a CGP calculation several files are created: one with the results at the last iterations for all the configurations and one file for each configurations with the results at each iteration.
 The thermal conductivity K is always in W/(m·K).

 1. A file named $prefix.$grid_size_TOT.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. "20x20x20").
 This file will contain the results from the last completed iteration of the code, one line per configuration, with these columns:
 * 1 the configuration number,